 In an effort to reduce costs, many hospitals in the United States have become members of Group Purchasing Organizations, or GPOs, and Integrated Delivery Networks, or IDNs.
 GPOs and IDNs negotiate pricing arrangements with medical device companies and distributors and then offer these negotiated prices to affiliated hospitals and other members.
-GPOs and IDNs typically award contracts on a category-bycategory basis through a competitive bidding process.
+GPOs and IDNs typically award contracts on a category-by-category basis through a competitive bidding process.
 Bids are generally solicited from multiple providers with the intention of driving down pricing or reducing the number of vendors.
 Due to the highly competitive nature of the GPO and IDN contracting processes, we may not be able to obtain new, or maintain existing, contract positions with major GPOs and IDNs.
-Furthermore, the increasing leverage of organized buying groups may reduce market prices for our products, thereby reducing our revenue and margins.
+Furthermore, the increasing leverage of organized buying groups may reduce market prices for our products and/or require administrative fees, thereby reducing our revenue and/or margins.